SynthoGestures: A Novel Framework for Synthetic Dynamic Hand Gesture Generation for Driving Scenarios: ACKNOWLEDGMENT

-\begin{acks} This work is partially funded by the German Ministry of Education and Research (BMBF) under the TeachTAM project (Grant Number: 01IS17043) and the CAMELOT project (Grant Number: 01IW20008). \end{acks}
+This work is partially funded by the German Ministry of Education and Research (BMBF) under the TeachTAM project (Grant Number: 01IS17043), the CAMELOT project (Grant Number: 01IW20008) and the FedWell project (Grant Number: 01IW23004).